jonasahlsson/Flash-Messenger/Readme.md

 A flash message module developed for use with Anax-MVC.

-* Install and copy webroot/flash-test.php into Anax-MVC/webroot and open i browser to get started.
+* Install with composer.
+Copy webroot/flash-test.php into Anax-MVC/webroot and open i browser to get started.

 Install
 -------
 ###Using composer###
-To your composer.json add
+Add the following dependency to your composer.json
 >
 >    "require": {
->       "joah/flash-messenger":"dev-master"
+>       "joah/flash-messenger":"1.0"
 >    }
 >

 ###Files###
-The module is made up of classfiles containing flash message functionality, a stylsheet with styles, and usage example.
+The module is made up of classfiles containing flash message functionality, a stylsheet with styles, and an usage example file.

 *Classfiles* are located is src directory.
 >src/CFlash.php